conceptcartography/conceptcartography/docs/concepts/linguistic-bias.md

 ## 📖 Definitions

-> "people’s psychological tendency to view someone or their contribution(s) more negatively (as less competent, intelligent, intelligible, credible, etc.) because of their actual or expected “nonstandard”1 language use" (Peters, 2024, p.
-1514)
+> "people’s psychological tendency to view someone or their contribution(s) more negatively (as less competent, intelligent, intelligible, credible, etc.) because of their actual or expected “nonstandard” language use" (Peters 2024, 1514)

 ## 🔗 Relations